Daivik2605/Presentation-Understanding-Engine/README.md

 - Real‑time job progress and result display in the UI.
 - Clear separation of backend orchestration and frontend experience.

+## Models & Configuration

+The engine is designed to work with pluggable LLM and TTS backends.
+You can run fully local processing or connect to external APIs depending on your environment, with local‑only processing as the default assumption.

+At a minimum, you should configure:

+- `LLM_PROVIDER` – Identifier for the LLM backend (e.g., `local`, `openai_compatible`).
+- `LLM_MODEL_PATH` or `LLM_MODEL_NAME` – Local path or model name, depending on provider.
+- `TTS_PROVIDER` – Identifier for the TTS backend.
+- `TTS_VOICE` – Voice or speaker ID to use.
+- `MAX_TOKENS`, `TEMPERATURE` – Optional generation parameters.

+See `.env.example` for the complete list of supported variables.
+For large decks or long documents, a higher‑end CPU and/or GPU is recommended for reasonable processing time.

 ## Architecture

 The system is split into a Next.js frontend and a FastAPI backend, with local storage for intermediate assets and outputs.
 A typical request flow is: